ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-05-12-Webverse-Labs-Ember-Kettle.md

 <dEtailS/+/OnTOgGLe%09=%09confirm()>
 ```

-The <details> section is rendered in the page because our payload was successfully injected and executed — clicking on it triggers the confirmation popup, confirming the XSS vulnerability.
+The details section is rendered in the page because our payload was successfully injected and executed , clicking on it triggers the confirmation popup, confirming the XSS vulnerability.

 <img width="1056" height="771" alt="image" src="https://github.com/user-attachments/assets/0e7d8db2-7924-47c1-894d-01fa0cb705be" />